-- a) Curragh's in situ resource quality parameters are quoted on an air-dried basis. - b) Bengalla's in situ resource quality parameters are quoted on an air-dried basis. - c) Tonnage and grades have been rounded and therefore small differences may be present in the totals.
+- Curragh's in situ resource quality parameters are quoted on an air-dried basis. a) - Bengalla's in situ resource quality parameters are quoted on an air-dried basis. b) - Tonnage and grades have been rounded and therefore small differences may be present in the totals. c)

-- Curragh's resources, as stated, are 100 per cent of the site resources, including all resources in the Curragh Project mining leases. - Wesfarmers Curragh Pty Ltd ('WCPL') and Stanwell Corporation ('Stanwell') share in value generated from certain parts of the Curragh Project (being the Curragh and Curragh North mining areas, but excluding the MDL 162 area) pursuant to the terms of a Coal Supply Agreement between them ('Stanwell CSA'). - Resources are reported above on a project basis before any division of economic value under the Stanwell CSA.
-It is not possible to express the economic entitlements of Stanwell with respect to the Curragh Project as a simple numerical percentage.
-The reason such a statement is not possible is that the entitlements of Stanwell pursuant to the Stanwell CSA are variable with, and dependent upon, contingent events which include all of the actual export volumes, prices, and the duration of the Stanwell CSA relative to the timing and mine sequencing of production from the various areas of the Curragh Project.
-It is not necessary for the Competent Person to analyse the Stanwell CSA and respective entitlements of WCPL and Stanwell thereunder given that resources are stated on a total Curragh Project basis before application of the Stanwell CSA. - b) In addition to the requirements of the Stanwell CSA, an estimated 318 million tonnes of the resources reported, while within the Curragh North Mining Lease, require further agreement with Stanwell in order for WCPL to access ('Stanwell Reserved Area'). - c) There is a change to the coal resource at Curragh due to changes in the mined footprint. - d) Since 30 June 2016, no other activity has taken place which would constitute a material change to the resources for the Curragh Project.
+- a) leases - pursuant to the terms of a Coal Supply Agreement between them ('Stanwell CSA'). - is not possible to express the economic entitlements of Stanwell with respect to the Curragh Project as a simple basis before application of the Stanwell CSA. - In addition to the requirements of the Stanwell CSA, an estimated 318 million tonnes of the resources reported, while b) within the Curragh North Mining Lease, require further agreement with Stanwell in order for WCPL to access ('Stanwell Reserved Area'). - There is a change to the coal resource at Curragh due to changes in the mined footprint. c) - Since 30 June 2016, no other activity has taken place which would constitute a material change to the resources for the d) Curragh Project.

-- a) Bengalla's resources, as stated, are 100 per cent of the site resources, with Wesfarmers Bengalla Limited's beneficial interest in the Bengalla unincorporated joint venture being 40 per cent. - b) Since 30 June 2016, no other activity has taken place which would constitute a material change to the resources for Bengalla.
+- Bengalla's resources, as stated, are 100 per cent of the site resources, with Wesfarmers Bengalla Limited's beneficial interest a) in the Bengalla unincorporated joint venture being 40 per cent. - Since 30 June 2016, no other activity has taken place which would constitute a material change to the resources for b) Bengalla.